milkcircle/milkcircle.github.io/pearls/transfusion-medicine.md

 * Defer donors whose blood has previously triggered TACO/TRALI
 * Prefer male over female blood (males, for some reason, develop fewer anti-WBC antibodies)[^10]

+### Alloimmunization ###

+Few things are more terrifying than a patient who chronically needs blood who can no longer receive blood products.
+I have seen a patient with thalassemia who was so allosensitized that it became very difficult to find compatible blood, and as a result he required a splenectomy and hydroxyurea maintenance (both of which are not first-line therapies for thalassemia) as a last ditch effort to improve hemoglobin levels in the absence of regular blood transfusions.

+There are many things we can discuss about alloimmunization that will ultimately get us into the weeds of immunology, which likely won't benefit us too much.
+Here I give a broad overview of alloimmunity, and in particular focus on risk factors for allosensitization.

+#### What is alloimmunization? ####

+Red blood cells have a ton of antigens.
+We can only screen for a subset of antigens using serologic tests in the laboratory, but there are way more antigens than can be tested with modern methods.
+When a patient gets blood from someone else, they are exposed to a bunch of RBC antigens that could theoretically trigger the development of antibodies against these antigens.
+If antibodies develop and patients are exposed again to these antigens, an immune response might be triggered, causing massive hemolysis.
+Some antigens are more immunogenic than other antigens, and a variety of factors such as antigen density and class influence whether antibodies are likely to be formed against them[^11].

 ### Footnotes ###
 [^1]: An excellent discussion about clinical and scientific characterization of TACO and TRALI (PMID 30808638)
 [^2]: PMID 20035217